 Of the four ninja turtles, purple-headbanded Donatello is arguably the most essential member of his reptilian squad.
 While the four brothers and Splinter are all skilled with fighting, only Donatello brings the scientific brains, constantly inventing new machines, gadgets, suits, and upgrades for his allies.

 How did Donatello learn engineering?
 Where does he get the finances to build his gear?
 He can't exactly attend a regular school, making this warrior's smarts all the more impressive.
-The only weird thing is a genius mastermind like him choose to use what's essentially big stick in battle, but hey, it always gives him the best range in ninja turtle video games.
+The only weird thing is a genius mastermind like him choosing to use what's essentially a big stick in battle, but hey, it always gives him the best range in Ninja Turtle video games.